EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/exercises.md

 - **Goal:** Deliver a multi-service stack using Docker Compose and one advanced capability.
 - **Required Services:** at least the FastAPI API and an nginx reverse proxy.
 Optional additional services include databases, frontends, or monitoring tools.
 - **Advanced Feature Choices (pick one):**
-  1. Asynchronous background processing with status tracking.
+  1. Asynchronous recommendation rebuild job (Session 09).
   2. Authentication/authorization (JWT-based, roles, protected routes).
   3. Observability (metrics endpoint, structured logs, or tracing).
 - **Deliverables:**
-  - Working Compose stack (`docker compose up --build` runs without errors).
+  - Working Compose stack (`docker compose up --build` runs without errors) with API, Redis cache, and nginx proxy.
   - Automated tests covering the advanced feature.
   - README including architecture diagram or description, environment variables, and AI usage notes.
   - Optional: expose a tool-friendly endpoint and demonstrate calling it from a script or local LLM.